VeeamHub/powershell/BR-Check-SLA/README.md

             -excludeJobs "#noSLA" `
             -displayGrid
 ```
-### Example exclusion file `excludeVMs.txt`
+### Example VM exclusion file `excludeVMs.txt`
-- Syntax: One VM entry per line, VMID is optional
+- Syntax: One VM entry per line, VM-ID can be optionally added after separator character.
-- Separator default character is "`,`" (comma), and can be customized by parameter `separatorChar`.
+- Default separator character is "`,`" (comma), it can be customized by parameter `separatorChar`.

 ```
-server1                 # VM with name 'server1' will be excluded
-server2
-vmachineA,vm-305        # only VM with name 'vmachineA' AND VM-ID 'vm-305' will be excluded vmachineB,vm-1764 appserverC
+srv1           # VM 'srv1' will be excluded, regardless of its VM-ID vmA,vm-305     # VM 'vmA' will be excluded, but only if its VM-ID is 'vm-305'

 ```
 (Comments in the example above are for this readme only, __do not use comments__ in your real exception file!)